Your city has secrets. Here's where to find them.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-**Quest 1: Architectural Scavenger Hunt** - Choose a 10-block radius in an older part of town.
-Find and photograph 10 architectural details: cornerstones with dates, unusual door hardware, decorative brickwork, old business signs, window patterns.
-The morning light between 8-9AM hits carved stone best.
+Choose a 10-block radius in an older part of town.
+Find and photograph 10 details most people ignore: cornerstones with dates, unusual door hardware, decorative brickwork, old business signs, window patterns.
+The carved stone reveals itself best in morning light between 8-9AM.

-**Quest 2: Corner Store Cartography** - Visit 5 small independent shops in your neighborhood (bodegas, delis, grocers, bakeries).
+Visit 5 small independent shops in your neighborhood—bodegas, delis, grocers, bakeries.
 Buy one small item from each.
 Note what languages you hear, what specialty products they stock, who's shopping there.
-Map their locations and draw your neighborhood's real commercial network.
+Map their locations to reveal your neighborhood's real commercial network, not the one Google shows.

-**Quest 3: Golden Hour Photo Walk** - One hour before sunset, walk a familiar route with your camera.
+One hour before sunset, walk a familiar route with your camera.
 Shoot 20 photos focusing on shadows, reflections in windows, people's silhouettes, how light transforms ordinary walls.
-Shoot in manual mode if possible—learn how light meters lie during golden hour.
+Shoot in manual mode if possible—light meters get confused during golden hour and will underexpose what you actually want.

 Get everything you need to make this quest amazing.